mohsen12999/bookworm/README.md

 - [x] difference style for bought book in book list.
 - [ ] nested list in menu for last reading book.
 - [ ] prevent access directly to not bought book's chapter
+- [ ] profile page can upload user photo -> serialize in db

 ## future feature